 Dr Ying (Lena) Wang is a Senior Lecturer in RMIT's School of Management.
 Lena is trained in organisational psychology, and her research and consulting interests lie in personality and individual differences, leadership development, and diversity management in organisations.

-Lena's research interests include personality and individual differences, leadership/orgnisational capability development, diversity management, and employee wellbeing.
+Lena's research interests include personality and individual differences, leadership/organisational capability development, diversity management, and employee wellbeing.
 She has published on top-tier journals including Journal of Applied Psychology, Annual Review of Organizational Psychology and Organizational Behavior, Journal of Occupational and Organizational Psychology, among others.
-She currently sits on the Editorial Board of Human Relations and Applied Psychology: An International Review.
+Lena is a current Associate Editor at the journal Applied Psychology: An International Review, while also sitting on the Editorial Board of the journal Human Relations.
 She is a past co-editor of the book series, Advances in Global Leadership, published by Emerald.

 Lena has over a decade of consulting experience on a wide range of areas specialising in psychometric testing, talent assessment and management, leadership training and development, among others.
+She has attracted close to $1 million external funding into universities.
 Lena has lived and worked in Australia, UK, US and China.

 Lena received a PhD in Work Psychology from University of Sheffield, UK, and MSc in Psychological Research Method and MA in Organisational Studies from University of Warwick, UK.
 Lena is certified for using a wide range of psychological assessment and training tools.